Replace lost or stolen number plates

 What happens next

-If you apply for new standard issue plates, these will be available immediately at any Service SA centre when you attend in person.
+If you apply for a new standard set of plates, these will be available immediately at any Service SA centre when you attend in person.

 If you're ordering replacement or new special plates, these can be collected from Service SA, or be posted, in approximately 10 working days.
 You can continue to drive your vehicle, but you must you keep the receipt with you when driving.

-Someone can pick up the plates on your behalf if they have a digital or paper copy of the tax invoice.
+A third party can collect the plates on your behalf providing they have a digital or paper copy of the tax invoice.

 Plates will only be issued if the vehicle's registration is current.